 Finally, what we've all been waiting for: action items.
 This is the final step of creating your strategic sales territory plan.
 Now, you're going to write out the blueprint that will be your guide for the following thirty days.

-To find specific actions you should take to reach your SMART goals, return to your SWOT analysis and ask yourself how to take advantage of your Strengths and Opportunities, and neutralize your Weakness and Threats.
+To find specific actions you should take to reach your SMART goals, return to your SWOT analysis, ask yourself how to take advantage of your Strengths and Opportunities, and neutralize your Weaknesses and Threats.
 For example: